 NOTE: There should be one form for each intended outcome listed.
-The intended outcome should be restated in the box immediately below and the intended outcome number entered in the blank spaces.
+Intended outcome should be restated in the box immediately below and the intended outcome number entered in the blank spaces.

-3. Graduate students completing the Masters program in School Counseling will be well prepared to enter the field as fully qualified K-12 school counselors and possess the basic knowledge in collaboration, consultation, and professionalism (domain III).
+\\\\\3.
+Graduate students completing the Masters program in school counseling will be well prepared to enter the field as fully qualified K-12 school counselors and possess basic knowledge in collaboration, consultation, and professionalism (Domain III)

-First Means of Assessment for Outcome Identified Above: 3a.
+First Means of Assessment for Outcome Identified Above:

+\\\\a.
 Means of Program Assessment & Criteria for Success:

-All graduate students in the Department of Professional Programs taking the Texas Examination of Educator Standards (TEXES) state certification exam for school counselor will have a passing rate of 70% cumulative in Domain III (collaboration, consultation, and professionalism).
+All graduate students in the Department of Professional Programs taking the TExES state certification exam for school counselor will achieve a minimum scaled score of 240 in Domain III (collaboration, consultation, and professionalism).

-3a.
+\\\\a.
 Summary of Assessment Data Collected: